freaktechnik/grunt-init-openwebapp/README.md

 You can use the special `{{locales}}` placeholder within your HTML files, which will be replaced with a comma separated list of available locales.
 For example: `en,de,fr,rm,el`.

 #### Localization
-The template initializes with an app.properties and an manifest.json file for the default language specified.
-The transifex resources are called app and manifest respectively.
+The template initializes with an `app.properties` and an `manifest.json` file for the default language specified.
+The transifex resources are called "app" and "manifest" respectively.

 #### File Headers
 All minified, concatenated or uglified files get a default header containing the app name, author and licenses.
 It can be customized in a Gruntfile config property.

+#### Bower components
+The Gruntfile is prepared with special rules for the gaia-fonts bower component.
+For all other components the files specified in the `main` property of the `bower.json` are copied.

 [freaktechnik/mines.js]: https://github.com/freaktechnik/mines.js